Your browser is out of date

-Leg vein disease, or chronic venous insufficiency (CVI), occurs when the blood in an unhealthy vein flows backward (referred to as reflux) and the vein is left untreated.
-This can cause symptoms such as spider veins, varicose veins, discoloration, swelling, heaviness, raised veins, and leg ulcers.
+Leg vein disease, or chronic venous insufficiency (CVI), occurs when the blood in the veins doesn't flow back to the heart but flows backward instead (referred to as reflux) when a diseased vein is left untreated.
+Depending on the severity of the disease this can cause symptoms such as spider veins, varicose veins, discoloration, swelling, heaviness, raised veins, and leg ulcers.

 Vein disease can affect anyone, regardless of age, gender, or race.
-More than 190 million people have CVI or varicose veins globally.1 In the United States, more than 30 million people suffer from varicose veins or CVI, yet the majority remain undiagnosed and untreated.2
+More than 190 million people have CVI or varicose veins globally.2 In the United States, more than 30 million people suffer from varicose veins or CVI, yet the majority remain undiagnosed and untreated.*1

 Varicose veins are not just a cosmetic issue.
 Leg vein disease can cause varicose veins and other painful symptoms that can impact how you live.